mdn/content/files/en-us/web/http/headers/cache-control/index.md

   - Reference
 browser-compat: http.headers.Cache-Control
 ---

 {{HTTPSidebar}}

-The **`Cache-Control`** HTTP header holds _directives_ (instructions) for [caching](/en-US/docs/Web/HTTP/Caching) in both requests and responses.
-If a given directive is in a request, it does not mean this directive is in the response.
+The **`Cache-Control`** HTTP header fields holds _directives_ (instructions) for [caching](/en-US/docs/Web/HTTP/Caching) in both requests and responses.
+This header can be used to control caching not only in the browser, but also in shared caches (e.g. Proxy, CDN, Load-Balancer etc).

 <table class="properties">
   <tbody>